mbwatson/pfas-dashboard/README.md

 Being in the RENCI group on the [UNC VPN](https://vpn.unc.edu) is required to view the dev deployment of the application in your browser.
 The prod instance, on `pfas-app-prod` is accessible to the public Internet.

-VPN access is required for SSH, though, for both machines.
-SSH
+VPN access (specifically the RENCI group on the UNC VPN) is required for SSH, though, for both machines.

 ```
 ssh <ONYEN>@pfas-app-dev.mdc.renci.unc.edu